 There are more than 4,200 U.S. colleges and universities serving traditional college age students and adult students.
 Any reference to universities herein also includes colleges.
 Competition is highly fragmented and varies by geography, program offerings, delivery method, ownership, quality level, and selectivity of admissions.
 No one institution has a significant share of the total postsecondary market.
 While we compete in a sense with traditional "brick and mortar" universities, our primary competitors are with online universities.
-Our online university competitors that are publicly traded include: Apollo Group, Inc. (Nasdaq: APOL), American Public Education, Inc. (Nasdaq: APEI), DeVry Inc. (NYSE: DV), Grand Canyon Education, Inc. (Nasdaq: LOPE), ITT Educational Services, Inc. (NYSE: ESI), Capella Education Company (Nasdaq: CPLA), Career Education Corporation (Nasdaq: CECO) and Bridgepoint Education, Inc. (NYSE: BPI).
+Our online university competitors that are publicly traded include: Apollo Group, Inc. (Nasdaq: APOL), American Public Education, Inc. (Nasdaq: APEI), DeVry Inc. (NYSE: DV), Grand Canyon Education, Inc. (Nasdaq: LOPE), Capella Education Company (Nasdaq: CPLA), and Bridgepoint Education, Inc. (NYSE: BPI).
 American Public Education, Inc. and Capella Education Company are wholly online while the others are not.
-Based upon public information, Apollo Group, which includes University of Phoenix, is the market leader with University of Phoenix having degree enrollments exceeding 200,000 students (based upon APOL's Form 10-Q filed on June 29, 2015).
-As of April 30, 2015, Aspen had 3,309 degree-seeking students enrolled.
+Based upon public information, Apollo Group, which includes University of Phoenix, is the market leader with University of Phoenix having degreed enrollments of 155,600 in May 2016 (based upon APOL's Form 10-Q filed on July 8, 2016 for the period ending May 31, 2016).
+As of April 30, 2016, and July 24, 2016, Aspen had 4,818 and 5,285 degree-seeking students enrolled, respectively.
 These competitors have substantially more financial and other resources.

-The primary mission of most accredited four-year universities is to serve generally full-time students and conduct research.
+The primary mission of most traditional accredited four-year universities is to serve full-time students and conduct research.
+Most online universities serve working adults.
 Aspen acknowledges the differences in the educational needs between working and full-time students at "brick and mortar" schools and provides programs and services that allow our students to earn their degrees without major disruption to their personal and professional lives.